-Ethical Non Monogamy: How And Why Non-Monogamous Relationships Work
+Ethical Non-Monogamy: How And Why Non-Monogamous Relationships Work

-Updated May 6, 2024by Regain Editorial Team
+Updated November 20, 2024by Regain Editorial Team

 Many of us in the United States grew up in a culture in which monogamy was the norm and expectation.
 Perhaps you grew up in a family that valued marriage, and the expectation placed on you was that you would grow up, find one partner, and be in a long-term monogamous marriage with them.
 But what if that’s not what you want?